Concordium/concordium-scan/frontend/README.md

 firebase emulators:start
 ```

-The app itself will now run on [http://localhost:5000](http://localhost:5000), while the Firebase Emulator UU can be seen on [http://localhost:5000](http://localhost:5000).
+The app itself will now run on [http://localhost:5000](http://localhost:5000), while the Firebase Emulator UI can be seen on [http://localhost:5000](http://localhost:5000).

 ## Quality control